Alisafa60/luce-ecommerce-showcase/README.md

  # LUCE — Fashion Ecommerce Platform

 LUCE is a personal full-stack fashion ecommerce platform built with React, TypeScript, ASP.NET Core, PostgreSQL, and Lucene.NET.

-The project focuses on creating a premium, mobile-first shopping experience for scarves and modest fashion products, with careful attention to product presentation, search quality, color handling, recommendations, and responsive UI behavior.
+The project was built from the perspective of a business owner in the modest fashion and headscarf space, where many retailers rely on generic ecommerce tools that do not fully reflect how their products are browsed, styled, searched, and sold.

+LUCE explores what a more tailored software experience for this category can look like: a premium mobile-first storefront, color-aware product discovery, refined product presentation, intelligent recommendations, and admin workflows designed around real catalog and merchandising needs.

 The source code is private, but this repository presents the product concept, UI/UX direction, screenshots, architecture, and implementation thinking behind the platform.